 Certification Program Goals and Objectives

-More than a “style,” “technique,” "points," or other mechanistic approaches to symptom management, acupuncture orthopedics draws on diverse traditional and evidence-based modalities to holistically address neuromuscular injuries, pain, and disabilities, with the goal of restoring health, functioning and well-being.
-Goals and objectives include:
+More than a “style,” “technique,” "points," or other mechanistic approaches to symptom management, acupuncture orthopedics draws on diverse traditional and evidence-informed modalities to holistically address neuromuscular injuries, pain, and disabilities, with the goal of restoring health, functioning and well-being.
+Goals and objectives for certification include:

 - Prepare traditionally-trained acupuncturists to work on a referral basis with, and in, physician-lead private and community clinics, hospitals and HMOs.

-- Provide skills, knowledge and abilities for acupuncturists to meet the requirements of managed care insurance networks: HMOs, Veteran's Administration, and Workers Comp.
+- Provide skills, knowledge and abilities for acupuncturists to meet the specific requirements of managed care insurance networks: HMOs, Veteran's Administration, and Workers Comp.